maavumich/project0/docs/assignment.md

 It's not practical to do this for "heavy" programming projects, but it's more than sufficient for something small like Project 0.

-See `./part_minus_one.md` for more details.
+See `./caen_and_cli_editors.md` for more details.

-Note that Part -1 overlaps _heavily_ with Part -0.5, since you'll be using CAEN through a text-only command-line interface..
+Note that Part -2 overlaps _heavily_ with Part -1, since you'll be using CAEN through a text-only command-line interface.
 We suggest that you work through them "side by side", rather than completing them in strictly sequential order.